integrityapplications/pinz/README.md

 ========
 Indexes are a vital part of a properly tuned mongo installation ensuring efficient and timely queries.
 Below are the recommended indexes and the types of queries they cover.
 Since every pinz installation will support a unique set of users, not all indexes are needed if only certain types of queries are performed.

 MongoDB provides excellent visibility into query performance with `explain`.
-View `explain' results by including the HTTP header `pinz-debug-query` in your HTTP requests.
+View `explain` results by including the HTTP header `pinz-debug-query` in your HTTP requests.

 1. Unbounded domain specific attribute queries